 Background: The potential of Origanum syriacum L. to become a cultivated crop in Lebanon rather than being harvested from the wild was investigated at the production, postharvest and economic levels.
 Three irrigation schemes were tested on growth paramet

-El Saliby, I, Shon, H, Kandasamy, JK & Kim, J 2011, 'Synthesis, characterisation and separation of photoreactive Hydrogen-titanate nanofibrous channel', Separation and Purification Technology, vol. 77, no. 2, pp. 202-207.View/Download from: UTS OPUS or Publisher's site
+El Saliby, I, Shon, H, Kandasamy, JK & Kim, J 2011, 'Synthesis, characterisation and separation of photoreactive Hydrogen-titanate nanofibrous channel', Separation and Purification Technology, vol. 77, no. 2, pp. 202-207.View/Download from: Publisher's site

 Australia is the world's largest wool producing country, accounting for about 25â30% of world production.
 As a biotemplate, we explored the possibility of using wool to produce micro-channel of Hydrogentitanate nanofibres through morphology transcription of wool microfibres.
 Hydrothermal method was adopted to synthesise titanate nanofibres.
 A facile method of impregnation followed by incineration at 600 â¦C was utilised to prepare the nanofibrous channel.
 Anatase undoped nanofibrous (average nanofibre diameter = 44 nm) channel of around 50min length and an average diameter of 9.5mwere obtained.
 The photocatalytic activity of nanofibrous channel was monitored under UV irradiation for the decomposition of humic acid in aqueous solution using an aerobic batch reactor system.
 The photodegradation results showed that UV254 absorbing moeities and DOC were respectively reduced by 82% and 66% after 3 h of photoreaction at 1 g/L catalyst load.
 The novel nanofibrous channel could be easily separated from the aqueous suspension by sedimentation after the end of the photocatalytic reaction.

-Shon, H, Okour, Y, El Saliby, I, Kim, JB & Kim, J 2011, 'Effect of Phosphorous on the Properties of Titania Produced from Ti-Salt Flocculated Sludge in Water Treatment', Journal of Nanoscience & Nanotechnology, vol. 11, no. 8, pp. 7456-7458.View/Download from: UTS OPUS or Publisher's site
+Shon, H, Okour, Y, El Saliby, I, Kim, JB & Kim, J 2011, 'Effect of Phosphorous on the Properties of Titania Produced from Ti-Salt Flocculated Sludge in Water Treatment', Journal of Nanoscience & Nanotechnology, vol. 11, no. 8, pp. 7456-7458.View/Download from: Publisher's site

 In this study, the removal of phosphorous (P) using Ti-salt flocculation of biologically treated sewage effluent (BTSE) was investigated for a year.
 The pH, alkalinity and concentration of P, before and after Ti-salt flocculation, were measured and compared.
 The sludge of Ti-salt flocculation was incinerated at 600 C to produce titania nanoparticles which found to be doped with P. Titania nanoparticles were characterised and their photocatalytic activity under UV light irradiation were also tested.
 Results indicated that the removal of P, which exceeded 97% in average, was not affected by the pH and the alkalinity of BTSE.
 The concentration of P in titania had no effect on the characteristics of titania nanoparticles in different seasons.
 Titania nanoparticles exhibited superior properties in terms of BET surface area and photocatalytic activity.